GRID V8: AI Guidance for College and Career Decisions

 - the biggest risks or illusions you are watching

 Keep it short, clear, and readable.
+Keep it provisional.
+Tie it to actual evidence.

 What You Should Produce After Enough Information